Dharma wants to let anyone borrow a small amount of cryptocurrency

 little lot more complicated than this on the backend.

 The loans themselves are peer-to-peer, meaning Dharma isn’t actually loaning you any money – they are just building the open-source protocol to facilitate the borrowing and lending off cryptocurrency.
-And all loans are represented by Dharma’s own newly-issued ERC20-based token, which lives on the Ethereum blockchain.
+And all loans are represented by Dharma’s own newly issued ERC20-based token, which lives on the Ethereum blockchain.

 So how does Dharma make money?